Building Vecino Feliz's Tool-Sharing Concept Through Validated User Experience Design

 So, Eduardo and Antonio each have very different challenges.

-To make sense of them, I defined two points of view (POV) that represent their main needs.
+To ground goals and user needs, I defined two points of view (POV) representing the main user groups.

 Eduardo needs someone to lend or rent him tools because he wants to make repairs to his home without spending money on tools he’ll only use occasionally.

-Antonio needs a way to rent tools to responsible individuals because he wants to explore new sources of income.
+Antonio needs a way to rent tools to responsible individuals because he wants to explore new sources of income and create local ties.

 Sign up with contact and payment details.